ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 _*Subject to change upon consensus of Core Team Members_

+A typical Feature Release will likely span three weeks from planning thru tested and delivered software, called a sprint.
+Many agile principals will be adopted by the Core Team, but do not expect a strict scrum practice.
+This is a global team, so a formal daily standup is unlikely.
+One should expect asynchronous communication within various collaboration tools keeping the team informed of progress, plans and problems.
+The community are our stakeholders; we look to them for ideas, enhancements and identifying bugs, then organize these into a backlog for future development.
+The Coordinator facilitates the prioritization of the backlog items based on feedback from the stakeholders and the Core Team.
+The team will keep the stakeholders informed of development progress throughout the sprint.

+At the beginning of a sprint cycle the Core Team meet to review the prioritized backlog and identify the highest value items that each can contribute to, within the established time block.
+Many features have dependencies and cannot be implemented within a single sprint.
+Therefore, the team will create tasks, a subset of the feature, that can be delivered on time.
+A task may be researching and defining requirements to be implemented later.
+A task may be writing a test case, or perhaps implementing only a subset of a given requirement, or even documenting how existing code functions.
+The team will maintain a sprint backlog comprised of the tasks selected from the project backlog.
+Completing each of these tasks results in incremental value added to the project.
+Testing is performed throughout the sprint to ensure functioning code from each increment.

+As the sprint nears completion, the Core Team will begin release planning.
+They will select which tested increments are ready to be included in a release candidate.
+This will be deployed to a staging network for final validation.
+A release will be tagged within the bitshares-core GitHub repo along with release notes.
+The team also produce stakeholder documentation detailing resource allocations and budget consumption.

+The final steps of the sprint include a retrospective look at how the team performed.
+Here we reflect on our original estimates, the delivered increments and what contributed to our successes and shortcomings.
+We will use insights gained from the retrospective to improve in the next sprint.
+The following day we immediately begin our next sprint cycle.

 Bounty Process (Implicit Budget)
 ================================

+The BitShares Core Team maintain a prioritized project backlog of ideas, enhancements, bugs and BSIPs which they select from for their development sprint.
+The community is encouraged to comment on the items to aid in refining requirements and guide prioritization.
+Effort estimates are first assigned to the highest value backlog items.
+Unassigned **and estimated** project backlog items are available for ad hoc _bounty_ development.
+Successfully completing ad hoc bounty items is a primary consideration for an invitation to join the Core Team on a future sprint.

+The Core Team encourages ad hoc code contributions of estimated project backlog items from community members and will compensate successfully merged code based on those estimates.
+The Coordinator will facilitate onboarding new community contributors to _claim_ a backlog item and implement a solution that fits within the broader architecture design defined by the Lead Developer.
+Care must be taken to ensure effort is not duplicated and can easily be merged within a future sprint.
+Claimed items that become a dependency of a sprint may be recalled by the Core Team to facilitate feature delivery.
+Compensation for a partially completed increment will be evaluated by the Lead Developer.

-The BitShares Core Team will prioritize and estimate ad hoc enhancements into a _bounty_ for any community member to _claim_.
-Compensation for the successful merging of code for a given _bounty_ is drawn from the excess _implicit_ budget capacity within Table 1. when any Core Team Role is not fully allocated.
-The specifics for the bounty process are still being revised (note: they are largely based on those in use by the UI Team).
+Compensation for a successfully merged _bounty_ item is drawn from the excess _implicit_ budget capacity within Table 1. when any Core Team Role is not fully allocated.
+The specifics for the bounty process are still being revised (note: they are largely based on process in use by the UI Team).

 BitShares Core Team Framework:
 ==============================